MathyouMB/website/src/content/articles/software-engineering-skills-to-stand-out.md

 Observability is the ability to monitor how a system is behaving and identify why something might not be working.

 In large systems, developers rely on **monitors** to send alerts when things go wrong.
 For instance, a commerce platform that handles payment processing might use a monitor to track the success rate of transactions per minute.
-If the rate drops below a set threshold—say, 90%—the monitor triggers an alert to notify the team.
+If the rate drops below a set threshold like 90%, the monitor triggers an alert to notify the team.

 Learning observability as a student can feel daunting, but there are simple ways to start: